raul23/equifax-data-breach/README.rst

 Other interesting information
 =============================
-- As Ars warned in March of 2017, patching the security hole (`CVE-2017-5638`_) was labor intensive and difficult, in part because it involved downloading an updated version of Struts and then using it to rebuild all apps that used older, buggy Struts versions.
+- Why is patching the security hole (`CVE-2017-5638`_) considered as labor intensive and difficult?:

+     ... in part because it involved downloading an updated version of Struts and then using it to rebuild all apps that used older, buggy Struts versions.
      Some websites may depend on dozens or even hundreds of such apps, which may be scattered across dozens of servers on multiple continents.
 Once rebuilt, the apps must be extensively tested before going into production to ensure they don't break key functions on the site.
 [G]_

 - `Apache Struts`_ is used across the Fortune 100 to provide web applications in Java, and it powers front- and back-end applications, including Equifax's